IBM/secrets-manager-custom-credentials-providers/ibmcloud-databases-postgres-provider-go/README.md

 ### How It Works

 1. **Initialization**: Reads configuration from environment variables.
-2. **Login Credentials Retrieval**: Retrieves PostgreSQL login connection details from Secrets Manager Service Credentials secret.
+2. **Login Credentials Retrieval**: Fetches PostgreSQL login connection details from a Secrets Manager **Service Credentials** secret.
 3. **Role Generation**:
-   * Creates a new PostgreSQL role with a unique name.
+   * Creates a new PostgreSQL role with a unique name prefixed with `secrets_manager_` prefix.
    * Generates a secure random password.
 4. **Privilege Assignment**:
    * Grants USAGE on the specified schema.
-   * Grants SELECT permissions on all current tables in the schema.
+   * Grants SELECT permissions on all existing tables in the schema.
-5. **Output**: Provides new credentials back to Secrets Manager.
+5. **Output**: Sends the newly generated credentials back to Secrets Manager.

 ## Usage with IBM Cloud Secrets Manager